monk-io/docs/docs/develop/basic-app.md

             value: 27017
 ```

-This tells Monk that we have a set of values associated with our runnable for the app.
+This tells MonkOS that we have a set of values associated with our runnable for the app.
 Now let's pass the values to the container by adding the following `environment` section to `app/containers/app`:

 ```yaml title="app.yaml" linenums="1"
 app: